wayism/org/content/books/resist-reclaim-restore/_index.md

 **"How long are you going to wait before you demand the best of yourself?"**
 — Epictetus (80 CE)

+Here is the <a href="https://www.amazon.com/Resist-Reclaim-Restore-Battle-Women-ebook/dp/B0FHC27K97/" target="_blank" rel="noopener noreferrer">Amazon.com link</a>.
+E-books, print books, and audiobooks are also available from most online retailers including Spotify, Kobo, Walmart, and other.

 ## The Battle for Your Soul

 Look around.
 Really look.